-English Studies in Canada (ESC) Journal
+ESC: English Studies in Canada

-Published since 1975, English Studies in Canada (ESC) is Canada’s leading generalist journal in the discipline of English and is the quarterly publication of ACCUTE.
+Published since 1975, ESC: English Studies in Canada is Canada’s leading generalist journal in the discipline of English and is the quarterly publication of ACCUTE.
 ESC has a broad publishing mandate, and accepts scholarly articles on literature, language, culture, and theory as considered in both established and emerging areas of the discipline.
 Indeed, ESC’s stated mission is “to reflect the discipline back to itself,” which it does to rave reviews.

 In addition to the publication of approximately twenty-five scholarly articles per year, issues of ESC include a readers’ forum on current and pressing issues in the discipline, interviews, review articles, and book reviews.
-ESC publishes one special issue in each annual volume; recent topics have included “The Event of the Archive,” “Interiors,” “Guilt,” “Sound and Event in Poetry,” and most recently “Skin.”
+ESC publishes one special issue in each annual volume; topics have included “Magazines and/as Media: The Aesthetics and

 Consider this: when research is published in ESC it is read by members of the discipline right across Canada and around the world; indeed, ESC, and the scholarly research it makes available, is everywhere.
 If you want your work read, send it to us, and we’ll get it out there.

 Click here to visit our website and learn more about ESC and how to become a contributor.